1000+

 Beyond the more complex tax reporting needed for these types of businesses, additional financial recordkeeping is also required, such as a full set of books with a balance sheet in order to properly file the tax returns.
 Knowing how to run a business, or simply being diligent with numbers on spreadsheets is not a substitute for the necessary accounting knowledge to avoid costly mistakes with complex financials and tax forms.

-3. Major life changes can also affect business taxes and make them more complicated.
+3. Major life changes can also affect business taxes and make them more complicated

 Moving, marriage, divorce, and having children will affect your personal life and taxes, but they can also affect your business to the tune of thousands of dollars.

 If you move to a state that has different requirements for local business taxes, payroll taxes, and sales tax nexus, it can completely change the way that you operate.
-Often, small business owners will move from high-tax states like New York and California to pay less tax in Nevada or Florida without realizing potential implications this can have at the business level.
+Often, small business owners will move from high-tax states like New York and California to pay less tax in Nevada or Florida without realizing the potential implications this can have at the business level.

 If you are getting divorced, depending on your state’s rules regarding community property and whether your spouse had any ownership stake to begin with, this can make your tax situation incredibly complicated.
 Divorce laws or decrees could stipulate that your spouse now owns a percentage of your business assets and the resulting income from it, and navigating these matters can be confusing and stressful.